Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 Hiking the Kilauea Iki Trail is a very popular thing to do in Volcanoes Park.
 On this hike, you will walk inside a volcano crater and rainforest and explore a huge lava tube!

 Driving the Chain of Craters scenic drive all the way to the sea is another popular activity.
-At the end of the Chain of Craters road, you will see the unique Holei Sea Arch, a 90 feet high arch carved in the lava rocks due to erosion by the ocean.
+At the end of the Chain of Craters road, you will see the unique Holei Sea Arch, a 90-foot-high arch carved in the lava rocks due to erosion by the ocean.

 If there is volcanic activity happening in the park during your visit, you can do the short hike at sunset from the Devastation trail parking lot to the Kilauea overlook.
 We saw amazing lava glow as the Kilauea volcano erupted around our visit!